 Just as we thought we had seen all the best things on Stanley Island, we met one of the important residents of the Vancouver rowing club.
 This is Stella the harbour seal.
 She probably has other names from other locals, but she made our day sooo much better that Stella seems like an appropriate name to me.
 Look at her pretty spotty tummy!

-So that is our first wander around Stanley Island.
-I realise there is plenty more to see, like the totem poles, aquarium and Beaver lake; but this walk was pretty fun for a first visit!
 Have you ever walked around Stanley Park?
 Which side do you like best?
 The views of the sea, the mountains or the city?